Spatio-Temporal Consistent Soft Sensor Modeling and Monitoring of Thermal Power Plants based on Physical Knowledge: Experimental Results

-To verify the generalization of STCIM, it is tested under both the same operation condition (Test 1) and a different operation condition (Test 2).
-Figure~\ref{fig:comparative experiments} shows the outputs and state estimation of the real-life dataset.
-To reveal the performance of STCIM, 400 points in the test dataset are selected in the figures.
-Table~\ref{Evaluation metrics of the real-life dataset} compares the STCIM with four other deep learning models in the dataset.
-Compared with Figure~\ref{fig:330MW real data for self}, the performance of STCIM in Figure~\ref{fig:330MW real data for new} is better owing to the obvious fluctuations in state variables and the detailed information from sub-devices.
-As depicted in the Figures, the changes in output power and the amount of coal are larger, promoting the learning of system dynamic characteristics by STCIM.
-The test of STCIM under the same operation conditions shown in Figure~\ref{fig:330MW real data for self} has good performance, including the forecasting of state variables.
-Meanwhile, STCIM maintains good generalization ability in prediction under a new operation condition.
+Fig.~\ref{fig:comparative experiments} shows the output forecasting and state estimation (interpretable latent variables) of the real thermal power plant dataset using STCIM.
+To reveal the performance of STCIM, 400 points in the test dataset are selected in the figures, including Test 1 and Test 2.
+Although the performance of STCIM in output forecasting in Test 1 is not the best, it still closely follows the actual value.
+Compared with Fig.~\ref{fig:330MW real data for self}, the performance of STCIM in Fig.~\ref{fig:330MW real data for new} is better, owing to the obvious fluctuations in state variables, the detailed information from sub-devices,and the physic-informed loss function.
+Therefore, as well as the spatio-temporal feature consistency, the explicit interpretable latent space along with the physic-informed loss function helps STCIM maintain a good generalization ability in prediction and monitoring under a new operating point.

-Table~\ref{Evaluation metrics of the real-life dataset} shows the evaluation metrics among the five deep learning models in both Test 1 and Test 2.
-When the models are tested under the same operation condition, the performance of all the tested models is similar.
-Some models can outperform STCIM in some specific evaluation metrics because the dataset under the same operation condition has similarity, for example, noise in the output.
-To pursue better generalization, STCIM pays more attention to consistent spatio-temporal features and meaningful latent variables rather than the noise.
-In contrast, under another operation condition, the generality of STCIM is much better than that of other models.
-All evaluation metrics for all power prediction and latent variables prediction by STCIM are smaller than other methods, implying the effectiveness of STCIM.